unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 To automatically configure an email client in the ATSD sandbox container:

 * Create a directory that will be mounted into the container, for example `/home/user/import`.
-* Specify email account settings in the `mail.properties` file in this directory:
+* Specify email account settings in the `mail.properties` file in the aforementioned directory:

   ```txt
   server=mail.example.org